MOV-AI/mobros-build-system/README.md

 ```

 mobros pack will drilldown on your workspace looking for package.xmls.
 For each package.xml it will generate a ros package (.deb).
-If the ROS component has a `movai_metadata` folder close by, it will be included in the debian package.
+If the ROS component has a `metadata` folder close by, it will be included in the debian package.
-Then, on installation, the `movai_metadata` will be automatically imported in MOV.AI database
+Then, on installation, the `metadata` will be automatically imported in MOV.AI database

 ### mobros command: publish